Discover folk - the CRM for people-powered businesses

 - Consistent communication: Streamlined and coordinated customer interactions.

-How to boost your small business efficiency with a CRM
+How to boost your sales team efficiency with a CRM

 There are a few ways you can use a CRM to your advantage.
-Below we've mapped out how you might use one across your sales cycle, to help you stay organized at every stage of your process.
+Below we've mapped out how you might use one across your sales cycle, to help your team stay organized at every stage of your process.

 1. Map your process

-A well-mapped process is crucial for small businesses.
+A well-mapped process is crucial for sales teams of 20-50 people.
 Start by identifying key stages in your sales funnel, from lead generation to closing deals.
 Use your CRM to create custom stages and automate the movement of leads through these stages.
 This ensures no lead falls through the cracks and helps you track progress efficiently.

 2. Lead qualification